Arealai/areal-v2-docs/docs/processing.md

-# Document Processing Flow
+# Document Processing

-The document processing functionality is the core of the Areal system, enabling users to upload PDF documents and automatically extract structured data through AI-powered classification and extraction services.
+The document processing functionality is the core of the Areal system.

-## High-Level Overview

-The document processing flow transforms a single uploaded PDF into multiple classified documents with extracted structured data.
-This process involves several microservices working together to analyze, classify, and extract information from mortgage documents.
+With our powerful AI models, we enable users to upload large mortgage loans in PDF format and get classified documents with structured extracted data.

 ### Sequence Diagram